 This healthy zucchini bread is lower in calories, sugar, and fat but full of flavor!
 It’s moist and delicious, making it the perfect recipe to use up any extra zucchini!

-Can we just take a moment to appreciate how versatile zucchini is?
-It can be spiralized into noodles, sliced into fries, or blended up into muffins.
+Can we take a moment to appreciate how versatile zucchini is?
+It can be spiralized into noodles, sliced into fries, or turned into muffins.
 Sweet?
 Yes.
 Savory?
 Yes.
 Healthy?
 Of course.
-Is there anything it can’t do?
-(Ok fine, I’m sure there are some things it can’t do.)
 Another bonus?
 It’s easy on the budget.
-I know healthy foods can start to get expensive so zucchini is a nice budget friendly way to get in some extra veggies.
+I know healthy foods can start to get expensive, so zucchini is an excellent budget-friendly way to get in some extra veggies.

 - 1 cup shredded zucchini

 - 1 1/2 cups whole wheat pastry flour

 - 1/2 teaspoon baking soda

 - 3/4 teaspoon salt

 - Optional mix-ins: chocolate chips, raisins, or walnuts.

 - Wrap the zucchini shreds in a clean dishcloth or papertowels.
 Squeeze it gently to remove some of the water.
 You should end up with 1 cup of loosely packed shredded zucchini.